 Application for a HMO licence

-To apply for a HMO licence you will need to complete the relevant application form and return is to Bayard Place, where you will be able to pay the fee at the cash office and hand in your application with the fee receipt attached to it.
+To apply for a HMO licence you will need to complete the relevant application form and pay the fee online.

 Important notes on the completion of the application

 Any delays in submitting a full application could result in the HMO being considered to be operating without a licence and could leave the persons in control vulnerable to enforcement action.
 Payment of the fee in respect of applications is part of the application and an application is not considered to have been made until the fee is paid.
 There is no provision to pay the fee by instalments.

 The basic criteria for a house (or part of it) to be considered to be a house in multiple occupation is that:

 - it consists of one or more living units that are not self contained flats

 - the people living in it do not form a single household

 - it is their only or main residence